DaxxTrias/NFI_FQ/readme.md

 * In this example changing line 3 above to binanceus or bybit if you intend to dedicate to one of their specific exchanges.
 * Ideally you would want a custom config setup for each of the exchanges you intend to use the bot on
+  * lines 4-7 above are responsible for the bulk of inter-exchange operability

 ## Specific Exchange Config